About

 Hello!
-I’m Carli Peterson, a second-year PhD student in the Department of Mathematics at the University of Texas at Arlington (UTA).
-I earned my Bachelor of Science in Mathematics from the University of Texas at San Antonio in December 2022.
+I’m Carli Peterson, a third-year PhD student in the Department of Mathematics at the University of Texas at Arlington (UTA).
+I earned my Master of Science in Mathematics from UTA in May 2025 and my Bachelor of Science in Mathematics from the University of Texas at San Antonio in December 2022.

 Currently, I am part of the National Science Foundation’s Research Training Group at UTA, focusing on mathematical epidemiology.
 My research aims to provide insights into the spread of Lyme Disease across North America.